nkbt/react-page-click/README.md

 ## Options

-#### `onClick`: PropTypes.func.isRequired
+#### `notify`: PropTypes.func.isRequired

-Function called when click is detected
+Function called when mousedown or touchstart/touchend is detected

+#### `notifyOnTouchEnd`: PropTypes.bool (default: false)

+Should `notify` be called when on touchstart or touchend on a touch device.
+This can be useful when you only want to call `notify` when the user taps, instead of scrolling or zooming.

+Default value is `false` which means that `notify` will get triggered on mousedown or touchstart.

 #### `outsideOnly`: PropTypes.bool (default: true)

-Should `onClick` be called when click is detected outside of wrapped element or anywhere including it?
+Should `notify` be called when mousedown or touchstart/touchend is detected outside of wrapped element or anywhere including it?

-Default value is `true` which means that click will be detected only outside of wrapped element.
+Default value is `true` which means that events will be detected only outside of wrapped element.

 #### `children`: PropTypes.node.isRequired

 The only child element is required.
-It must be a valid DOM element, otherwise it is not possible to capture clicks on it.
+It must be a valid DOM element, otherwise it is not possible to capture events on it.

 ## Development and testing